Holi : A Joyful and Colorful Festival in Nepal

 It is said Holi is the day when Holika dies.
 It is a celebration of her death.

-From the same time, Holi celebrations started in the name of Holika by the people of Hinduism.
+From the same time, the festive celebrations started in the name of Holika by the people of Hinduism.
 It is also seen as the victory of good over evil.
-A day before the colorful Holi, people burn their entire evils with the Holika in a pile of wood, grass, and cow dung.
+A day before the colorful festival, people burn their entire evils with the Holika in a pile of wood, grass, and cow dung.

 Lord Krishna and Radha